-Where, $k_d = Cost of debt after tax$ I = Annual interest payment NP = Net proceeds of debentures or current market pricet = Tax rate
+k_d = Cost of debt after tax

+I = Annual interest payment

+NP = Net proceeds of debentures or current market price

 The cost of debt will be different if the bonds or debentures are issued (i) at par or (ii) at discount or (iii) at premium.
 The following example will make it clear.